309thEDDGE/opal-release-downloader/README.md

 Load docker images:

+* **(Following commands to be executed within RHEL)**
 * Remain root user if the "Install docker" step was followed, otherwise use one of the following to switch to root user: `sudo su -`, `su - root`, or `su -`
 * Execute the load images script: `/bin/bash ./load-docker-images.sh`
+* Note: currently requires the exact version of docker which is installed in the previous step

 Instantiate OPAL: